 A while ago, we summarized all the possible ways to mount Google drive locally as a virtual file system and access the files stored in the google drive from your Linux operating system.
 Today, we are going to learn to mount Dropbox folder in your local file system using dbxfs utility.
-The dbxfs is used to mount your Dropbox folder locally as a virtual filesystem in Unix-like operating systems.
+The dbxfs is used to mount your Dropbox folder locally as a virtual filesystem in Linux and Unix-like operating systems.
 While it is easy to install Dropbox client in Linux, this approach slightly differs from the official method.
 It is a command line dropbox client and requires no disk space for access.
-The dbxfs application is free, open source and written for Python 3.5+.
+The dbxfs application is free, open source and written in Python.

 The dbxfs officially supports Linux and Mac OS.
 However, it should work on any POSIX system that provides a FUSE-compatible library or has the ability to mount SMB shares.
 Since it is written for Python 3.5, it can installed using pip3 package manager.
 Refer the following guide if you haven't installed PIP yet.